koji-project/koji/docs/source/content_generator_metadata.rst

    is optional.
 -  build_id: Reserved build ID.
 This field is optional.
--  extra: A map of extra metadata associated with the build, which must include one of:
+-  extra: A map of extra metadata associated with the build, which must include at least one of:

-   - typeinfo: A map whose single entry is the name of the content generator type, which is a map containing type-specific information for this build.
+   - typeinfo: A map whose entries are the names of the build types used for this build, which are free form maps containing type-specific information for this build.
-   - maven, win, or image: Legacy content generator type names which appear at this level instead of inside typeinfo.
+   - maven, win, or image: Legacy build type names which appear at this level instead of inside typeinfo.

 buildroots
 ----------